Fayshonda Cooks

 March 2, 2023 by

 Hyojung Kim is a lecturer teaching nutrition at the UCF College of Nursing.
-Her research interest lies in nutritional epidemiology, primarily focusing on the relationship between polyunsaturated fatty acids, vitamin B6, and inflammation-related diseases such as cardiovascular diseases and liver diseases, using the National Health and Nutrition Examination Survey (NHANES).
-Further, she conducts research on […]
+Her research interests lie in nutritional epidemiology, primarily focusing on the relationship between polyunsaturated fatty acids, vitamin B6, and inflammation-related diseases, such as cardiovascular diseases and liver diseases, using the National Health and Nutrition Examination Survey (NHANES).
+She also conducts research on […]

 Sotos G. Djiovanis